watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 * Start your web crawler and monitor its progress
   Once you have added the processors to your ingest pipeline, you can kick off your web crawler to crawl the website URLs you have configured at earlier steps.
   * Go to your web crawler index page, and click on `Crawl` in the upper right corner to start it.
-  * You will see new crawl requests on the overview page, and you can click on the request ids to see more details and to monitor the progress of your crawl jobs.
+  * You will see new crawl requests on the overview page, and you can click on the request ids to see more details and to monitor the progress of your crawl requests.
     <img src="assets/web_crawler_overview_with_crawl_requests.png" width="966" height="563" />
   * If you see your crawler is running and the number of documents is increasing, your web crawler with a ingest pipeline is working.
     You can now inspect the documents and read more web crawler docs to improve or customize your web crawler.

-* Run a nested text_expansion query using cURL
+* Run a nested `text_expansion` query using cURL
   ```shell
   curl -k -X GET "${ES_URL}/<your-web-crawler-index-name>/_search?pretty" \
   -u "${ES_USER}:${ES_PASSWORD}" \